While you can't avoid every concrete crack, you can help keep most at bay

 Concrete will inevitably crack at some point, but inserting control joints keeps them from randomly appearing.
 Instead, you’ll be able to direct cracks to spots that are easier to repair with a concrete sealant.

 Add the control joints within 24 hours after pouring.
-You can use a few different types: they can be hand-tooled using malleable concrete, created by placing flexible wood fiber or plastic strips, or you can wait until you can saw the concrete to create them.
+You can use a few different types: They can be hand-tooled using malleable concrete, created by placing flexible wood fiber or plastic strips, or you can wait until you can saw the concrete to create them.

 The correct placement of these control joints is vital; otherwise, they won’t do the job they are supposed to.
-Typical 4-inch deep concrete should have control joints placed no further than 8 to 12 feet apart.
+Typical 4-inch-deep concrete should have control joints placed no further than 8 to 12 feet apart.

-4. Prepare the Base
+4. Prepare and Compact the Base

 A well-prepared base decreases the chances of premature settlement cracks.
 The sub-grade should be smooth, well tamped down, have good drainage, and be frost-free.
 Without this sturdy, stable base, the concrete slabs will have more room for movement, and cracks will form.